macbre/index-digest/README.md

 [![Build Status](https://travis-ci.org/macbre/index-digest.svg?branch=master)](https://travis-ci.org/macbre/index-digest)

 Analyses your database queries and schema and suggests indices improvements.
-You can use `index-digest` as your database linter.
+You can use `index-digest` as **your database linter**.
+The goal is to **provide the user with actionable reports** instead of just a list of statistics and schema detials.
+Inspired by [Percona's `pt-index-usage`](https://www.percona.com/doc/percona-toolkit/LATEST/pt-index-usage.html).

 `index-digest` does the following: